holepunchto/hyperbee/README.md

 It receives two args: `prev` is the current node entry, and `next` is the potential new node.

-It executes only if a previous value exists.
+It executes only if a previous key exists.
 For a new or deleted key, the value is inserted without calling `cas`.

 ```js
 await db.put('number', '123', { cas })